 Cradle Mountain Summit

 This mountain, with its distinctive jagged peaks, is a symbol of Tasmania.
-Lots of hikers make the climb to the summit, but it’s a full day’s hike – including a seemingly never-ending boulder hopping/scramble up to the actual summit.
+Lots of hikers make the climb to the summit of Cradle Mountain, but it’s a full day’s hike – including a seemingly never-ending boulder hopping/scramble up to the actual summit.
 But if you’re up to the challenge, it might just be the best hike on the island!
 I got incredibly lucky with the weather conditions: perfect temperatures, no wind, and excellent visibility.
 I wouldn’t do this hike in inclement weather.

 The view of Dove Lake and the summit of Cradle Mountain from Marion's Lookout in Tasmania.